 Here is an example of password security algorithms in Django:

-And of course, sanitize all the inputs and filter the data according to data context.
+And, of course, sanitize all the inputs and filter the data according to the data context.

 Now that our databases are safe, we should now take a look at another often overlooked vulnerability: open redirects.

 Open redirects are one of the easiest website vulnerabilities to exploit.
-The idea is to abuse the trust of a legitimate website and use it to make a redirect to a malicious site.
+The idea is to abuse the trust of a legitimate website and use it to redirect to a malicious site.

 This vulnerability might be exploited to conduct phishing attacks to steal user credentials.
 A possible scenario of an attack looks like this: